spreuhs/data_science_nd_capstone_sparkify/README.md

 ## File Descriptions

-The whole process is gathered in the notebook found in this directory.
+The whole process is gathered in the jupyter notebook found in this directory.
 Detailed description regarding the code can be found in markdown cells and comments contained in the notebook.

 ## Results